Aden-Q/csci-5611/project2/README.md

 + Skeleton code from `RopeStarter_Vec2.pde`
 + Camera library on Canvas
 + Brief write-up explaining difficulties you encountered: Triangulation of the cloth, in order to apply to air drag, we need to have 3 points to form a triangle, doing triangulation is not very intuitive with such a model.
 Besides, simulation with more ropes and more balls on each rope can cause the program to run slowly.
-+ One or more images/videos showcasing features of your simulation: please check the demo section above.
++ One or more images/videos showcasing features of your simulation: please check the demo section above: [Video Link](demo/demo_video.move).